kubernetes/kubernetes/docs/kubectl.md

   kubectl expose        Take a replicated application and expose it as Kubernetes Service kubectl label         Update the labels on a resource

-Use "kubectl help [command]" for more information about that command.
+Use "kubectl help [command]" for more information about a command.
 ```

 #### config view